List of My Happy Marriage characters: Main characters

 The 27-year-old head of the Kudou family and leader of the Special Anti-Grotesquerie Unit.
 Described as a "ruthless soldier", anyone who becomes his fiancée flees after only three days due to his cold and intimidating demeanor, but this changes upon meeting Miyo whom he falls in love with.
 Kiyoka is a gifted individual with multiple supernatural abilities including electrokinesis, pyrokinesis and hydrokinesis.
+Once Miyo gets along with Kiyoka, Kiyoka reveals that the actual reasons why his previous fiancées fled after only three days was due to them either being madly obsessed in being with him, or being desperate for both luxurious living and his family's wealth.